JuliaLang/julia/CONTRIBUTING.md

 Note: These instructions are for adding to or improving functionality in the base library.
 Before getting started, it can be helpful to discuss the proposed changes or additions on the [Julia Discourse forum](https://discourse.julialang.org) or in a GitHub issue---it's possible your proposed change belongs in a package rather than the core language.
 Also, keep in mind that changing stuff in the base can potentially break a lot of things.
 Finally, because of the time required to build Julia, note that it's usually faster to develop your code in stand-alone files, get it working, and then migrate it into the base libraries.

-Add new code to Julia's base libraries as follows:
+Add new code to Julia's base libraries as follows (this is the "basic" approach; see a more efficient approach in the next section):

  1. Edit the appropriate file in the `base/` directory, or add new files if necessary.
 Create tests for your functionality and add them to files in the `test/` directory.
 If you're editing C or Scheme code, most likely it lives in `src/` or one of its subdirectories, although some aspects of Julia's REPL initialization live in `ui/`.